livewire/livewire/docs/volt.md

 Volt::route('/users', 'user-index');
 ```

 By default, the component will be rendered using the `components.layouts.app` layout.
-You may customize this layout file by using the `layout` function:
+You may customize this layout file using the `layout` function:

 ```php
 use function Livewire\Volt\{layout, state};